thegreystone/jmc-tutorial/docs/README.md

 Mission Control) will be named The JVM Running Mission Control, just like in the stand-alone version of JDK Mission Control.

+![eclipse jmc perspective jvm browser][eclipse-jmc-perspective-jvm-browser]

 Launching the tools work exactly the same as in the stand-alone version.
 Either use the context menu of the JVM that you wish to launch the tool on, or click the Mission Control button on the toolbar to launch a Wizard.

+![eclipse jmc launch wizard jfr][eclipse-jmc-launch-wizard-jfr]

-The Java perspective is the perspective with a little J on the icon ( ):
+The Java perspective is the perspective with a little J on the icon:

+![eclipse java perspective button toggle][eclipse-java-perspective-button-toggle]

 Go back to the Java perspective, so that you can see the projects in the Package Explorer view again.

 <a id="markdown-the-jdk-flight-recorder" name="the-jdk-flight-recorder"></a>
 ## The JDK Flight Recorder